anthonymiyoro/Bot-Builder-Site/readme.md

 	```

-Once filled, save your config.py file and head over to the heroku [dashboard](https://dashboard.heroku.com/apps), select your previously created app.
+5. Once filled, save your config.py file and head over to the heroku [dashboard](https://dashboard.heroku.com/apps) and select your previously created app.

-Once selected you should se something similar to the image below:
+6. Once selected you should se something similar to the image below:

 ![Overview](https://github.com/anthonymiyoro/Bot-Builder-Site/blob/master/images/overview.png "").